katharinalisalin/demo-bug-template/docs/contributing/requesting-a-change.md

 relevant.
 Don't write about the change request here.

 > __Why this might be helpful__: some ideas might only benefit specific
-> settings, environments or edge cases, for example, when your documentation
+> settings, environments, or edge cases, for example, when your documentation
 > contains thousands of documents.
 With a little context, change requests
 > can be prioritized more accurately.

 ### Description

 Next, provide a detailed and clear description of your idea.
-Explain why your idea is relevant to Material for MkDocs and must be implemented here, and not in one of its dependencies:
+Explain why your idea is relevant to Material for MkDocs and must be implemented here and not in one of its dependencies:

 -   __Explain the <u>what</u>, not the <u>why</u>__ – don't explain